20kdc/gabien-common/README.md

 To avoid running unit tests, run `mvn install -DskipTests`.

-You may need a `toolchains.xml` file setup in your Maven configuration directory - see `example-toolchains.xml`.

 All projects will be automatically compiled (and possibly unit-tested).

 ## Build Instructions (Eclipse IDE)